alvinfunborn/lac-costset/README.md

-# LaC CostSet — Personal Inventory as Code for Obsidian
+# LaC.CostSet — Personal Inventory as Code for Obsidian

 Manage your belongings as structured TOML-in-Markdown inside Obsidian.
 Track price, purchase/end dates, tags, and optional recycle value.
 Explore daily cost trends, filter by tags, search, sort, and add/edit items with a clean UI.